SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

 Exiting.
 ```

 The received message is printed to the screen.
-The message contents was "Hello world!" as expected and shown in the contents of the message dump along with additional information about the Solace message that was received.
+The message contents was "Hello world!" as expected and shown in the contents of the message dump along with additional information about the PubSub+ message that was received.

 You have now successfully connected a client, subscribed to a topic and exchanged messages using this topic.